Financial Aid

 • BUILD has endowed scholarship funds that are renewable and awarded annually based on need.
 Half of each annual award will be credited to the student’s account each semester.

-• Students are considered for these scholarships based on need and do not need to complete a separate application outside of the application to BUILD and the FAFSA.
+• Students are considered for these scholarships based on specific scholarship requirements and do not need to complete a separate application outside of the application to BUILD and the FAFSA.

 • Additional information regarding Private Scholarships can be found on Financial Aid’s Website.